Jaswar/bachelor-thesis/README.md

 ### Full results

 The full results can be seen in the `./results/compute_training` folder.
+The raw SLURM outputs are visible alongside training times/achieved mAP extracted from these outputs.

 ### Run experiments